How to watch San Francisco Giants vs. San Diego Padres

-The San Francisco Giants kick off a four-game series against the San Diego Padres tonight at Petco Park.
+The San Francisco Giants take on the San Diego Padres again tonight at Petco Park in game two of this four-game series.

-Taking the mound for the Giants will be right-hander Logan Webb, who enters today’s game with a 3.13 ERA, 2.98 FIP, with 86 strikeouts to 23 walks in 97.2 innings pitched.
-His last start was in the Giants’ 5-3 loss to the Chicago White Sox on Saturday, in which he allowed five runs (three earned) on six hits with five strikeouts and a walk in six innings of work.
+The Giants will be going with a bullpen game, with birthday boy left-hander Sam Long getting the start.
+Long enters tonight’s game with a 1.78 ERA, 3.93 FIP, with 19 strikeouts to 8 walks in 30.1 innings pitched.
+His last appearance was a memorable one in which he entered with bases loaded and two outs in the ninth inning of Wednesday night’s game against the Arizona Diamondbacks, facing just one batter and getting the strikeout to end the game and snap the Giants’ losing streak.

-He’ll be facing off against Padres right-hander Joe Musgrove, who enters today’s game with a 2.25 ERA, 3.10 FIP, with 92 strikeouts to 19 walks in 92 innings pitched.
-His last start was in the Padres’ 3-1 loss to the Los Angeles Dodgers on Thursday, in which he allowed three runs on five hits with ten strikeouts and a walk in seven innings of work.
+Taking the mound for the Padres will be left-hander Blake Snell, who enters tonight’s game with a 5.13 ERA, 3.70 FIP, with 50 strikeouts to 23 walks in 40.1 innings pitched.
+Snell’s last start was in the Padres’ 5-1 loss to the Los Angeles Dodgers last Friday, in which he allowed one run on four hits with 12 strikeouts and four walks in five innings pitched.

 Where: Petco Park, San Diego, California